Jaack17/Currency-Exchanger/README.md

 - The program allows users to update exchange rates if they suspect outdated information.

-- User-friendly display: Currency codes and symbols are now displayed for easy understanding.
+- User-friendly display: Currency codes and symbols are displayed for easy understanding.

 - Input validation: The program accommodates various ways users might input currencies, such as using currency codes, names, or symbols.